AdobeDocs/workfront.en/help/workfront-proof/wp-work-proofsfiles/basic-features/dashboard.md

 product-area: documents;dashboard
 navigation-topic: basic-features-workfront-proof
 title: The Dashboard in Workfront Proof
-description: Important: This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see Proofing.
+description: The Dashboard is the first page you see when you log in to your Workfront Proof account.
+It summarizes the activity in your Workfront Proof account and provides quick links to other sections and functions within Workfront Proof.
 ---

-# The Dashboard in *Workfront Proof*
+# The Dashboard in `Workfront Proof`

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product *Workfront Proof*.
-For information on proofing inside *Adobe Workfront*, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product `Workfront Proof`.
+For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-The Dashboard is the first page you see when you log in to your *Workfront Proof* account.
-It summarizes the activity in your *Workfront Proof* account and provides quick links to other sections and functions within *Workfront Proof*.
+The Dashboard is the first page you see when you log in to your `Workfront Proof` account.
+It summarizes the activity in your `Workfront Proof` account and provides quick links to other sections and functions within `Workfront Proof`.

 The dashboard contains the following: